MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

 ### [Copy-MgBetaUserDriveRoot](Copy-MgBetaUserDriveRoot.md)
 Asynchronously creates a copy of an driveItem][item-resource] (including any children), under a new parent item or with a new name.
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveRoot](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveRoot?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveRoot](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveRoot?view=graph-powershell-1.0)